How can we help?

 Are pets allowed?

 Though we are big animal lovers, pets are not allowed inside our event, with the exception of service dogs.
-In these cases, we ask that your dog be kept on a leash and that you please clean up after any messes.
+In these cases, we ask that your dog be kept on a leash, be properly identified as a service dog, be well behaved and in no way coming into contact with other guests, and that you please clean up after any messes.
+Pets of any kind are not allowed in our Insanity Point haunt.

 What are your busiest and slowest times to visit?